Gene Kranz: Later career

-Kranz continued as a Flight Director through Apollo 17, when he worked his last shift as a flight director overseeing the mission liftoff, and then was promoted to Deputy Director of NASA Mission Operations in 1974, becoming Director in 1983.
+Kranz continued as a Flight Director through Apollo 15 and Apollo 17, when he worked his last shift as a flight director overseeing the mission liftoff.
+He then was promoted to Deputy Director of NASA Mission Operations in 1974, becoming Director in 1983.
 He was in Mission Control during the January 28, 1986, loss of Space Shuttle Challenger on the STS-51-L launch.
-He retired from NASA in 1994 after the successful STS-61 flight that repaired the optically flawed Hubble Space Telescope in 1993.
+He retired from NASA in 1994, after the successful STS-61 flight that repaired the optically flawed Hubble Space Telescope in 1993.

 After retirement

-In 2000, Kranz published his autobiography titled Failure Is Not An Option (ISBN 978-1-4391-4881-5), borrowing from the line used in the 1995 Apollo 13 film by actor Ed Harris.
+In 2000, Kranz published his autobiography titled Failure Is Not An Option (ISBN 978-1-4391-4881-5), borrowing a line used in the 1995 Apollo 13 film by actor Ed Harris portraying Kranz.
 The History Channel later used it to adapt a documentary about Mission Control in 2004.

-Starting in 2017, Kranz helped kickstart and direct the restoration of the Mission Control Room in the Johnson Space Center to the appearance and function of its 1969 use during the Apollo 11 mission.
-The five million dollar project was intended to be completed for the 50th anniversary of the Apollo 11 mission, and for his efforts Kranz was recognized by Houston Mayor Sylvester Turner and October 23, 2018, was declared "Gene Kranz Day".
-During the 2018 To the Moon and Beyond luncheon hosted by Space Center Houston, The Gene Kranz Scholarship was started, geared towards funding young students to take part in activities and training for careers in STEM.
-Ohio State Legislature introduced House Bill 358 to designate August 17 "Gene Kranz Day" in fall of 2019.
-As of June 2020 the bill has passed the state house and awaits the state senate.
+Starting in 2017, Kranz helped kickstart and direct the restoration of the Mission Control Room in the Johnson Space Center to the appearance and function of its 1969 use, during the Apollo 11 mission.
+The five million dollar project was intended to be completed for the 50th anniversary of the Apollo 11 mission.
+For his efforts, Kranz was recognized by Houston Mayor Sylvester Turner and October 23, 2018 was declared "Gene Kranz Day".
+During the 2018 "To the Moon and Beyond" luncheon hosted by Space Center Houston, The Gene Kranz Scholarship was started, geared towards funding young students to take part in activities and training for careers in STEM.
+The Ohio State Legislature introduced House Bill 358 to designate August 17 as "Gene Kranz Day" in the fall of 2019.
+In May 2020, the bill was passed by the Ohio House of Representatives and introduced in the Senate, where as of 2025 it remains at the committee stage.

-Post-retirement Kranz became a flight engineer on a restored Boeing B-17 Flying Fortress, flying at air shows throughout the United States for six years.
+Post-retirement, Kranz became a flight engineer on a restored Boeing B-17 Flying Fortress, flying at air shows throughout the United States for six years.
 Kranz continues to give motivational speeches and talks about his experiences with the space programs.

-Family
+Personal life

-Kranz has six children with his wife, Marta: Carmen (born 1958), Lucy (1959), Joan Frances (1961), Mark (1963), Brigid (1964), and Jean Marie (1966).
-In a NASA article, Lessons from My Father, Kranz’s youngest daughter Jeannie mentioned that her dad was a very “engaged” father and likened him to the character Ward Cleaver in the television show Leave it to Beaver.
+Kranz, a Catholic, has six children with his wife, Marta: Carmen (born 1958), Lucy (1959), Joan Frances (1961), Mark (1963), Brigid (1964), and Jean Marie (1966).
+In a NASA article, Lessons from My Father, Kranz's youngest daughter Jeannie mentioned that her dad was a very "engaged" father and likened him to the character Ward Cleaver in the television show Leave it to Beaver.